-The following table presents Interbank's primary sources of funds as of December 31, 2020 and December 31, 2019:
+The following table presents Interbank's primary sources of funds as of December 31, 2021 and 2020:

-As of December 31, As of December 31,

-2020 2019 Chang (S/ in ;e

-(S/ in m illions) millions) %

-Total deposits and obligations 44,576.8 35,577.8 8,999.1 25.3%

-Due to banks and correspondents and inter-bank funds 9,388.1 3,831.4 5,556.7 145.0%

-Bonds, notes and other obligations 6,491.9 5,805.5 686.4 11.8%

-Total 60,456.9 45,214.6 15,242.2 33.7%
+As of December 31, 2021 As of December 31, 2020 Chang ge (S/ in n nillions) (S/ in millions) % Total deposits and obligations 44,966.3 44,576.8 389.5 0.9% Due to banks and correspondents and inter-bank funds 8,112.7 9,388.1 (1,275.5) (13.6)% Bonds, notes and other obligations 6,939.0 6,491.9 447.1 6.9% Total 60,018.0 60,456.9 (438.9) (0.7)%

-In our banking segment, our primary sources of funds have traditionally consisted of deposits and obligations, which amounted to S/44,576.8 million as of December 31, 2020.
-Interbank's deposits include retail and commercial deposits, generated mainly through its financial stores distribution network, and its relationships with commercial clients.
+In our banking segment, our primary sources of funds have traditionally consisted of deposits and obligations, which amounted to S/44,966.3 million as of December 31, 2021.
+Interbank's deposits include retail and commercial deposits, generated mainly through its digital channels, financial stores distribution network, and its relationships with commercial clients.

-Interbank is required to maintain deposits with the Central Reserve Bank of Peru, as legal reserves, in an amount determined by the percentage of deposits and other liabilities owed to its clients.
+Interbank is required to maintain deposits with the Central Reserve Bank of Peru, as legal reserve, in an amount determined by the percentage of deposits and other liabilities owed to its clients.
 For a description of the legal reserve (encaje) regulations, see "Item 4.
 Information on the Company-Business Overview-Regulation and Supervision-Banking Regulation and Supervision-Reserve Requirements from the Central Reserve Bank of Peru".

 At times, Interbank has utilized Peru's short-term interbank loans market to satisfy liquidity needs.
-The Central Reserve Bank of Peru's discount window, which makes short-term loans to banks at premium rates, is another potential, short-term funding source, although Interbank has used it infrequently.
-As part of Interbank's liquidity management, it sometimes enter into repos on Central Reserve Bank of Peru certificates of deposit, which are a cost and tax efficient source of funds in Peruvian currency.
+The Central Reserve Bank of Peru's discount window, which makes short-term loans to banks at premium rates, is another potential short-term funding source; although, Interbank has used it infrequently.
+As part of Interbank's liquidity management, it sometimes enters into repos on Central Reserve Bank of Peru certificates of deposit, which are a cost and tax efficient source of funds in Peruvian currency.

-Amounts due to banks and correspondents of Interbank (including both short and long-term amounts) increased S/5,556.7 million, or 145.0%, to S/9,388.1 million as of December 31, 2020 from S/3,831.4 million as of December 31, 2019, as a result of inflows of long-term debt provided by the Central Bank, associated with the bank's active involvement in the auctions of funds for the Reactiva Peru Program.
+Amounts due to banks and correspondents of Interbank (including both short and long-term amounts) decreased S/1,275.5 million, or 13.6%, to S/8,112.7 million as of December 31, 2021 from S/9,388.1 million as of December 31, 2020, as a result of a reduction in the long-term funding provided by the Central Bank and COFIDE, associated with a decrease in funds available for the Reactiva Peru Program, in addition to a decrease in long-term funds from correspondent banks abroad.